Invoking Bible and moonwalk, Netanyahu starts Israeli vaccination drive

-TEL HASHOMER, Israel, Dec 19 (Reuters) - Israel kicked off a coronavirus vaccination drive on Saturday with Prime Minister Benjamin Netanyahu invoking the Bible and the 1969 lunar landing as he got the country’s first injection.
+TEL HASHOMER, Israel (Reuters) - Israel kicked off a coronavirus vaccination drive on Saturday with Prime Minister Benjamin Netanyahu invoking the Bible and the 1969 lunar landing as he got the country’s first injection.

 Shipments of the Pfizer vaccines began arriving in Israel last week.
 Moderna and AstraZeneca vaccines are on order.
 Israel expects to have enough doses by the year’s end for the 20% of its population most prone to COVID-19 complications.

-With polls finding that around two-third of Israelis intending to get vaccinated, officials have sought to stave off what they deem “fake news” about possibly perilous side-effects.
+With polls finding that around two-third of Israelis intend to get vaccinated, officials have sought to stave off what they deem “fake news” about possibly perilous side-effects.

-Netanyahu, who said he was being vaccinated first in order to encourage others, told reporters he was offering doctors at Sheba Medical Center “a strong hand and an outstretched arm” - a play on the Book of Exodus’ description of God’s power.
+Netanyahu said he was being vaccinated first in order to encourage others.
+Doffing his suit jacket and rolling up a sleeve, he told reporters his was “a strong hand and an outstretched arm” - a play on the Book of Exodus’ description of God’s power.

 With the procedure at Sheba Medical Center over, Netanyahu paraphrased astronaut Neil Armstrong’s first words on the moon: